moukthikav/AI-Powered-Knowledge-Engine-for-Smart-Support-and-Ticket-Resolution/README.md

 This project focuses on developing an **AI-based knowledge management platform** tailored for customer support teams.
 Using large language models (LLMs) like **OpenAI GPT** and **Meta LLaMA**, the system automatically tags, categorizes, and recommends relevant support articles based on ticket content.

-By integrating with tools like **Google Sheets** (for data handling) and **Slack** (for team communication), it enables real-time solution suggestions, identifies knowledge gaps, and improves support efficiency.
+By integrating with tools like **Google Sheets** (for data handling) , it enables real-time solution suggestions, identifies knowledge gaps, and improves support efficiency.

 **Key Goals:**
 - Faster and more organized access to knowledge articles